Skip to content

 • Folding your scooter flat before boarding may help expedite entry and exit from the bus.

-• Ensure it does not obstruct aisles allowing safe passage both ways.
+• Ensure it does not obstruct aisles, allowing safe passage both ways.

 • While onboard, ensure that the scooter remains stable at all times.